MobilityDB/MobilityDB-AWS/README.md

 ````

 At this stage you can run your psql client to confirm that the mobilitydb-aws is deployed successfully.
-To run the psql, we need to know on which node the MobilityDB pod is running. the following command show details informations including the ip address that host the mobilitydb-aws.
+To run the psql, you need to know on which node the MobilityDB pod is running. the following command show details informations including the ip address that host the mobilitydb-aws.
 ```bash
 kubectl get pod -owide